julianrubisch/maxy-gen/README.md

 - the patch as you'd have expected it

 ## Support
+This is a pure side project and depends on your support!

 If you'd like to support the development of `maxy-gen` and my other projects, take a look at [https://www.patreon.com/znibbles](https://www.patreon.com/znibbles)